 If you let poor posture dictate your CrossFit movement patterns at the gym, the damage to your joints and muscles can be exacerbated.

 Since poor posture leads to stressed organs, damaged joints, muscles, and bones, it indirectly affects your performance on high-intensity programs such as CrossFit.
 It is therefore important as an athlete to ensure that your body is always healthy and operates properly for recovery and progress.

 The elements of good posture include:

-- Recommended standing posture – Ensure your knees are bent slightly and your arms naturally hanging down by your body sides and your stomach tucked in.
-When standing for a long time, ensure you shift your wait to your heels or from one foot to the other.
+- Recommended standing posture – Ensure your knees are bent slightly, and your arms naturally hanging down by your body sides and your stomach tucked in.
+When standing for a long time, ensure you shift your weight to your heels or from one foot to the other.